Dental Implants – Palm Bay, FL

 A dental implant is an artificial tooth root that is made of biocompatible materials, usually titanium.
 It is surgically placed in the jawbone where the roots of your lost tooth once were.
 There, it will directly bond with the surrounding bone structure in a natural process called osseointegration.
 Once this process is complete, a dental crown, bridge, or denture can be placed atop the implant to being back any number of missing teeth.
 Because dental implants recreate every single part of a missing tooth, they provide stability and longevity that traditional tooth replacements simply cannot.

 It takes several months for your jawbone to fuse to the post.
-After adequate healing occurs, the second phase of your treatment begins.
-An abutment is attached to the post to connect your restoration.
-A minor surgical procedure is needed to place it.
+After adequate healing occurs, an abutment is attached to the post to connect your restoration.
 It takes about two weeks for your gum tissue to heal around it.
 This creates a natural-looking gumline while also sealing out bacteria to protect the post.

 Benefits of Dental Implants